 The "list of children" implementation stores the tree nodes in an array.
 Each node contains a value, a pointer (or index) to its parent, and a pointer to a linked list of the node's children, stored in order from left to right.
 Each linked list element contains a pointer to one child.
 Thus, the leftmost child of a node can be found directly because it is the first element in the linked list.
 However, to find the right sibling for a node is more difficult.
-Consider the case of a node M and its parent P. To find M's right sibling, we must move down the child list of P until the linked list element takes us to the linked list element that stores a pointer to M's right sibling.
+Consider the case of a node M and its parent P. To find M's right sibling, we must move down the child list of P until the linked list element storing the pointer to M has been found.
+Going one step further takes us to the linked list element that stores a pointer to M's right sibling.
 Thus, in the worst case, to find M's right sibling requires that all children of M's parent be searched.